adambard/learnxinyminutes-docs/ocaml.html.markdown

 type int_list_list = int list_of_lists ;;

 (* Types can also be recursive.
-Like in this type analogous to built-in list of integers. *) type my_int_list = EmptyList | IntList of int * my_int_list ;;
+Like in this type analogous to a built-in list of integers. *) type my_int_list = EmptyList | IntList of int * my_int_list ;;
 let l = IntList (1, EmptyList) ;;

 (*** Pattern matching ***)

-(* Pattern matching is somewhat similar to switch statement in imperative languages, but offers a lot more expressive power.
+(* Pattern matching is somewhat similar to the switch statement in imperative languages, but offers a lot more expressive power.

    Even though it may look complicated, it really boils down to matching